 Select BobbleArena in the Hierarchy and take a moment to observe the Inspector, which provides information about the selected GameObject.

-The Transform component contains the position, rotation, and scale of the GameObject.
-Using the inspector, you can set these to specific numbers instead of having to rely upon your eyeballs.
+The Transform component contains the position, rotation and scale of the GameObject.
+Using the inspector, you can set these to specific numbers instead of having to rely upon your eye.
 When hovering the mouse over the axis name, you’ll see arrows appear next to the pointer.

 Press the left mouse button and drag the mouse either left or right to adjust those numbers.
 This trick is an easy way to adjust the values by small increments.

 With BobbleArena selected, set Position to (–6.624, 13.622, 6.35).
 As I developed this game, the arena ended up in this position.
 You could just as well have placed it in the center of the game of the game world.
 Set the Scale to (2.0, 2.0, 2.0).
 This gives the player more room to navigate the arena.